rsonger/software-engineering-lab/_posts/2023-05-17-geometric_transformations.md

 \end{bmatrix} \\
 $$

-Combine this matrix with the translation matrix and we get:
+Combine this matrix with the translation matrix and we get,
 $$\begin{bmatrix}
     a_{11} & a_{12} & m_1 \\
     a_{21} & a_{22} & m_2 \\